 The Braaibroodjie (barbeque sandwich in Afrikaans) is the South African version of a grilled cheese sandwich.
 It is traditionally served at the end of a braai, a South African barbeque.
 There are many variations of braaibroodjie.
 This particular recipe uses sharp white cheddar cheese, tomatoes, red onions, and chutney.

 Overall, I really enjoyed the combination of flavors fitting inside a single sandwich.
-I used our George Foreman Grill to prepare the braaibroodjies indoors (it also does a good job of pressing down the sandwiches).
-I am looking forward to adding these to the outdoor grill during the summer.
 It is such a fast and easy recipe to add to our summer barbeques.